 Types of Transformers

 Electrical power systems will implement various types of transformers based on transmission, power generation, distribution, power usage and also on the organization requirements.
-Different types of transformers can be classified based on the level of voltages, core medium that is used, winding activities, installation location, and many other aspects.
+Different types of transformers can be classified based on the level of voltages, a core medium that is used, winding activities, installation location, and many other aspects.
 In general, we shall go with the discussion on the below types of transformers.

 Auto Transformer

 It is a kind of transformer that has only one winding rolled on the laminated core part.
 This is the same as that of a two-winding kind of transformer but varies in the approach that both the windings are interconnected.
 Some part of the winding section is shared between the two windings.
 In the case of load, some part of the load current is acquired from the supply and the rest is acquired from that of transformer activity.
-It functions in the same was as a voltage regulator.
+It functions in the same way as a voltage regulator.

 Circuit Diagram